mythril-forge/vanilla-spells/spells/level-7/plane-shift.md

 You can use this spell to banish an unwilling creature to another plane.
 Choose a creature within your reach and make a melee spell attack against it.
-On a hit, the creature must make a Charisma saving throw.
+On a hit, the creature must make a Charisma Saving Throw.
 If the creature fails this save, it is transported to a random location on the plane of existence you specify.
 A creature so transported must find its own way back to your current plane of existence.